zwave-js/node-zwave-js/docs/api/driver.md

 | `"all nodes ready"`  | Is emitted when all nodes are safe to be used (i.e. the `"ready"` event has been emitted for all nodes).                                                                                                                                                                                                                                                                                                                                                                         |
 | `"bootloader ready"` | Is emitted when the controller is in recovery mode (e.g. after a failed firmware upgrade) and the bootloader has been entered.
 This behavior is opt-in using the `allowBootloaderOnly` flag of the [`ZWaveOptions`](#ZWaveOptions).
 If it is, the driver instance will only be good for interacting with the bootloader, e.g. for flashing a new image.
 The `"driver ready"` event will not be emitted and commands attempting to talk to the serial API will fail in this mode. |

+In addition, the driver forwards events for all nodes, so they don't have to be registered on each node individually.
+See [`ZWaveNode` events](api/node.md#zwavenode-events) for details.

 ## Interfaces

 ### `FileSystem`